10 Things You Need to Know

 Our school now qualifies for free breakfast for all students under the Community Eligibility Provision.
 This means that all students will be able to participate in our breakfast at no cost.
 We will be taking part in the "Breakfast After the Bell" program.
 This insures that every student is offered a breakfast after the school day begins.
 This will also replace the daily snack and milk break, so you no longer need to supply a snack or send money for snack milk.
 Due to these changes, we will no longer have a "Breakfast Club" before school.

 The daily lunch menu is published in the Janesville Gazette, and sent home with each student.

 The instructional day for children in grades K-5 is from 8:15 – 3:08 with a 30-minute lunch/recess and a 15-minute recess in the daily schedule.

 MESSAGES DURING THE SCHOOL DAY

 We get many requests to give children messages during the school day.
 With each message request, we are interrupting your child's entire classroom.
-Please do our best to have an after school plan in place. however, we do understand at times there re emergencies and are happy to assist.
-Please help us by keeping message requests to am minimum.
+Please do your best to have an after school plan in place.
+However, we do understand at times there are emergencies and we are happy to assist.
+Please help us by keeping message requests to a minimum.